goreleaser/goreleaser/www/docs/customization/snapcraft.md

 !!! tip
     Learn more about the [name template engine](/customization/templates).

+!!! note
-Note that GoReleaser will not install `snapcraft` nor any of its dependencies for you.
+    GoReleaser will not install `snapcraft` nor any of its dependencies for you.